🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 - Cash commuting stipends or mileage allowances

-Since commuting is considered a personal expense, employer payments generally must be added to the employee’s W-2 wages.
+Since commuting is considered a personal expense, employer payments generally must be included in the employee’s taxable wages and reported through payroll/W-2.

-- Travel to a temporary work location (non-commuting business travel)
+- Temporary work location travel (non-commuting business travel)

 📘 This section contains Amazon affiliate links.
 As an Amazon Associate, EA Tax Guide earns from qualifying purchases.